 - Almond Flour- Blanched almond flour or superfine almond flour must be used, NOT almond meal.

-- Coconut Flour- Works with the almond flour to achieve that crispy, while fluffy on the inside.
-Do not substitute this for other flours, otherwise, it will affect the overall recipe.
+- Coconut Flour– Works with almond flour to achieve that crispy while fluffy on the inside.
+Do not substitute this for other flour.
+Otherwise, it will affect the overall recipe.

 - Keto maple syrup- To give the cereal some sweetness, while also helping hold the cereal balls together.
-Skip the expensive store bought kind and make your own!
+Skip the expensive store-bought kind and make your own!
 If you use a store-bought syrup, opt for one with allulose in it, not monk fruit, erythritol, or other sweeteners.

-- Coconut oil- Adds a buttery flavor, while also keeps the cereal intact, so it doesn’t crumble and fall apart when added to milk.
+- Coconut oil– Adds a buttery flavor while also keeping the cereal intact, so it doesn’t crumble and fall apart when added to milk.
 You want your coconut oil to be melted.

-- Do not over-bake the cereal at all, as they are fragile and continue to cook as they cool down.
-If they look golden brown, you can remove the baking pan from the oven.
+- Do not over-bake the cereal at all, as they are fragile, and continue to cook as they cool down.
+You can remove the baking pan from the oven if they look golden brown.

-- This low carb cereal holds its shape when added to coconut milk, almond milk, or whatever milk you enjoy cereal with.
+- This homemade cereal holds its shape when added to coconut milk, almond milk, or whatever milk you enjoy cereal with.